rodneyshupe/Cookbook/Recipes/Entrees/Poultry/JenniferLawrencesRoastChickenWithShallotFriedRice.rst

    the juice from the lemon halves over the chicken and into the pan, then place the lemon halves in the cavity of the chicken along with the thyme sprigs.
 Add the white wine to the pan.
-4. Put the chicken in the oven, reduce the temperature to 350 degrees F and roast, basting halfway with the pan juices, until the thickest part of the chicken measures 160 degrees F, about 1 hour.
+4. Put the chicken in the oven, reduce the temperature to 350F and roast, basting halfway with the pan juices, until the thickest part of the chicken measures 160F, about 1 hour.
 Allow to rest 20 minutes before carving.
 5. For the shallot fried rice: Put the rice in a medium saucepan with 2 cups water and bring to a simmer over medium-high heat.
 Cover the pan,